ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

 To receive the CBT certificate you must successfully complete Level I and Level II.
 For Level II, you can choose between the following three courses:

-- Level II: Cognitive Behaviour Therapy with Mental Health Disorders
+- Cognitive Behaviour Therapy with Mental Health Disorders

-- Level II: The Essentials of Cognitive Behaviour Therapy with Children and Youth
+- The Essentials of Cognitive Behaviour Therapy with Children and Youth

 Note: You do not have to be working towards completing the CBT certificate to take the Level I course.